Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Introduction and summary

 Their resulting system of linear equations is simple because $\tilde{u}_N^{\textSE}(\SEt(ih)) = c_i$ \emph{does} hold.
 However, as pointed out for~\eqref{eq:SE-Sinc-approximation}, their solution generally produces poor results near the endpoints except when $u(a)=u(b)=0$.
-For this reason, although they conducted an error analysis of their method, it is difficult to justify their result.
+Therefore, although they conducted an error analysis on their method, their result is difficult to justify.